sadanand-singh/Blog/posts/plasmainstallation2017.rst

-.. title: Arch Linux with Plasma 5 Installation (2017)
+.. title: My Complete Arch Linux Setup with Plasma 5
-.. slug: plasmainstallation2017
+.. slug: CompleteSetupArchPlasma
-.. date: 2017-06-04 17:42:46 UTC-07:00
+.. date: 2017-06-05 15:00:00 UTC-07:00
 .. tags: Linux
 .. category: Computers
 .. link:
 .. description:
-.. disqus_identifier: plasmainstallation2017.sadanand
+.. disqus_identifier: CompleteSetupArchPlasma.sadanand
 .. type: text
 .. author: Sadanand Singh

 |Arch|_ is a general purpose GNU/Linux distribution that provides most up-to-
 date softwares by following the rolling-release model.
-Unlike fixed-point release Linux distributions, Arch Linux allows you to use updated cutting-edge softwares and packages as soon as the developers released them.
+Arch Linux allows you to use updated cutting-edge softwares and packages as soon as the developers released them.
 `KDE Plasma 5`_ is the current generation of the desktop environment created by KDE primarily for Linux systems.

 In this post, we will do a complete installation of Arch Linux with Plasma 5 as the desktop environment.
-Our setup will also involve encryption of the main (root) partition that will be formatted in btrfs_.
+Our setup will also involve encryption of the root partition that will be formatted in btrfs_.
 This post is an updated and a more complete version of my previous posts on :doc:`Arch Linux <archInstall>` and
 :doc:`Plasma 5 Installation <plasmaInstall>`.